Lakshmi2107/helloworld-express/README.md

 # helloworld-express
-This simple expressjs app prints helloworld
+This simple expressjs app prints helloworld.
 This app listens on the port specified.

 To run: